Uminosachi/sd-webui-inpaint-anything/README.md

 * Click on the `Run ControlNet Inpaint` button to start the process.
 * In the Advanced options, you can adjust the Sampler, Sampling Steps, Guidance Scale, Denoising Strength, and Seed.
 * The Control Weight and Control Mode can be modified in the ControlNet options.
-* Note: Make sure to install the ControlNet extension that supports the `inpaint_only` preprocessor and the ControlNet inpaint model.
+* Make sure to install the ControlNet extension that supports the `inpaint_only` preprocessor and the ControlNet inpaint model.
+* Requires: The [sd-webui-controlnet](https://github.com/Mikubill/sd-webui-controlnet) extension and the [ControlNet-v1-1](https://huggingface.co/lllyasviel/ControlNet-v1-1) inpaint model in the `extensions/sd-webui-controlnet/models` directory.

 ### Mask only Tab